-The functional specialists and technical personnel in subsidiaries have yet to gain recognition . due to them.
+The functional specialists and technical personnel in subsidiaries have yet to gain recognition due to them.
 They are not considered as part of the corporate mainstream's global activity.
 There have been cases of corporate misfits or managerial has been to be shifted to functional specialists positions.
 In an age of information revolution, knowledge explosion and growing expertise the functional specialists can form a world wide network of technical, manufacturing, marketing, financial and HRD expertise.
-They can "cross pollinate" information and best practices in their areas worldwide, perceive opportunities, analyse market trends, scan their own environments and provide feedback which may help headquarters in formulating strategies and future plans.
+They can "cross pollinate" information and best practices in their areas world wide, perceive opportunities, analyse market trends, scan their own environments and provide feedback which may help headquarters in formulating strategies and future plans.
 They can also be a source of innovative ideas.
 If local developments are viewed in isolation by headquarters, they may seem to be local affairs.
 However, if a thorough examination reveals that they are part of world-wide emerging trends and this may help policy formulation and action globally.
-There is thus a need to build formal and informal channels of information between functional managers and provide them opportunities of scanning information and cross pollinating ideas and practices.
+There is thus a need to build formal and informal channels of information and cross pollinating ideas and practices.